jarifMohammed/jarifMohammed/README.md

 Hello!
 I'm Mohammed Jarif, a passionate Full-Stack Developer with a focus on building dynamic, user-friendly web applications.
 I am proficient in MERN stack (MongoDB, Express.js, React, Node.js) and have experience in creating scalable backend systems, responsive front-end interfaces, and seamless database integrations.

 - Currently exploring **Next.js** for building server-side rendered applications.
-- Working on a **tourism website** to help travelers book experiences and explore destinations.
-- Actively contributing to open-source projects and collaborating with developers worldwide.
 - Always learning new technologies and improving my coding skills.

 ### 🌐 Socials: